Cameron Sutton: Pre-draft

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 2017

-On June 13, 2017, the Pittsburgh Steelers signed Sutton to a four-year, $3.21 million contract that includes a signing bonus of $736,128.
+The Pittsburgh Steelers selected Sutton in the third round (94th overall) of the 2017 NFL draft.
+The Steelers also drafted his teammate at Tennessee and the Senior Bowl, quarterback Joshua Dobbs.
+On June 13, 2017, the Steelers signed Sutton to a four-year, $3.21 million contract that includes a signing bonus of $736,128.

 He entered training camp competing with William Gay, Coty Sensabaugh, and Mike Hilton for a backup cornerback position.
 On September 4, 2017, the Steelers placed Sutton on injured reserve after he aggravated a hamstring injury during the Steelers' final preseason game against the Carolina Panthers.

 Although Sutton wore jersey No. 20 throughout the preseason, he sold it to Robert Golden after newly acquired free agent Joe Haden bought Golden's No. 21 from him.
 Sutton opted to wear No. 34 for his rookie season.

 On October 31, Sutton returned to practice for the first time since his injury.
 The Steelers had 21 days to decide whether to activate Sutton or keep him on the injured reserve list for the remainder of the season.
 On November 21, 2017, the Pittsburgh Steelers activated Sutton off injured reserve.
 On December 4, 2017, Sutton made his professional regular season debut after he replaced Coty Sensabaugh at left cornerback in the second half against the Cincinnati Bengals.
 Sensabaugh was pulled after Bengals' receiver A. J. Green made seven catches for 77 yards and two touchdowns in the first half.
 Sutton held Green to no catches and deflected a pass to help the Steelers overcome a 17-point deficit and defeat the Bengals 23–20.
 In Week 14, Sutton recorded two solo tackles in a 39–38 victory over the Baltimore Ravens.
 On December 17, 2017, he earned his first career start in place of Joe Haden, who was still recovering from a fractured fibula sustained in Week 10.
 In his first start, Sutton recorded a season-high three combined tackles in a 27–24 loss to the New England Patriots.
 Haden returned the following week and Sutton reverted to a reserve role for the last two games of the regular season.
 He finished his rookie season with five combined tackles (four solo) and a pass deflection in five games and one start.

 2018

-Sutton was able to revert to No. 20 after Robert Golden was released by the Steelers on March 14, 2018.

 During the Week 1 opener at division rival Cleveland.
 Sutton made his first career interception off a pass by Browns quarterback Tyrod Taylor.
-In Week 5 against Atlanta, Sutton recorded a season-high five combined tackle in the Steelers' 41-17 blowout victory.
+In Week 5 against Atlanta, Sutton recorded a season-high five combined tackles in the Steelers' 41–17 blowout victory.
 A week later against Cincinnati, he made another five tackles and added a pass deflection as the Steelers won 28–21.
 Sutton's snaps would be diminished until Week 13 in a 17–10 win against the eventual Super Bowl Champion New England Patriots.
+He finished the 2018 season with 22 total tackles (20 solo), one interception, three passes defended, and one forced fumble.